LEADING OFF: Royals down 10 unvaccinated players in Toronto

 ANIBAL’S BACK

-Nationals right-hander Anibal Sanchez will make his season debut in a home start against Atlanta and right-hander Kyle Wright (10-4, 2.97 ERA).
+Nationals right-hander Anibal Sanchez will make his season debut in a home start against Atlanta and right-hander Kyle Wright (10-4, 2.97).

 Wright is hoping to turn around his luck against Washington in the opener of a four-game set between the NL East foes.
 Wright is 2-1 with a 6.27 ERA in five career games, including three starts, against the Nats.